-We knew it was a bad idea to isolate
+We knew it was a

-ourselves so much when it was so near her time but it had been
+bad idea to isolate ourselves so much when it was so near her

-years since our last holiday and besides, her doctors assured
+time but it had been years since our last holiday and besides,

 It wasn’t planned—not at all.
-We’d

-sea to Argyll.
+over the sea to Argyll.

 I wasn’t sure at first.
 I wanted

-to be near a hospital, just in case of emergencies, but she insisted.
+to be near a hospital, just in case of emergencies, but she

-healthy and she wanted to do it.
+was fit and healthy and she wanted to do it.

 The nearest house was five miles

 south—the nearest doctor twice that distance.
-To the north and
+To the north

-west there was only the rugged hills and the deer.
+and west there was only the rugged hills and the deer.
 We didn’t

 even have a boat.
-At least there was a road—a single track lane
+At least there was a road—a single track

-twenty minutes in event of an emergency.
-That was quicker than
+than twenty minutes in event of an emergency.
+That was quicker

-worried.
+and I wasn’t worried.
 I should have been.

 We arrived late—Jura is not the